Discover Dynamic Chennai – South India’s Cultural Hub

 Coastal Geography

-Chennai sprawls across a flat coastal plain along the Bay of Bengal, where golden beaches meet urban development.
-The city’s crown jewel is the 13-kilometer Marina Beach, one of the world’s longest urban beaches.
-Two rivers frame the city: the Cooum River flows through the north, while the Adyar River meanders through the south, both emptying into the bay.
-The Buckingham Canal connects these waterways inland, creating a network that has shaped the city’s development.
+Chennai sprawls across a flat coastal plain along the Bay of Bengal, where golden sand beaches meet urban development.
+The crown jewel is the 13-kilometre Marina Beach — one of the world’s longest urban beaches and the city’s defining outdoor space.
+Two rivers frame the city: the Cooum River through the north and the Adyar River through the south, both emptying into the Bay.
+The Buckingham Canal (a 19th-century British navigation canal) connects these waterways inland.

 Tropical Climate